Risks of Buying Items From China on eBay

 When Purchasing eBay Products from China, Let the Buyer Beware

-Some of eBay's biggest discounts are available from sellers from China.
-While Chinese sellers usually offer the lowest price, there are drawbacks to ordering from a Chinese seller.
-Be careful when buying from China as there are special circumstances that may arise when dealing with Chinese sellers.
+Some of eBay's biggest discounts are available from sellers in China.
+While these sellers usually offer the lowest price, there are drawbacks.
+Be careful when buying from China as there are special circumstances that may arise when dealing with their sellers.

 Pay Attention to Shipping and Handling Time

 One of the deciding factors for many buyers is the shipping and handling time.
-Many Chinese sellers (and sellers elsewhere overseas as well) tell you to expect shipping times measured in weeks (4-6 weeks is common), rather than days.
-They're usually not lying or exaggerating.
+Many sellers in China and other foreign countries advise of shipping times measured in weeks (4-6 weeks is common), rather than days, which is not an exaggerated expectation.
 It can take 6 weeks for an item to arrive in the USA from China.

 Verify the Item Is Authentic

-The Chinese are notorious for making counterfeit, fake, or knock off goods.
-If you see a Coach handbag or iPhone listed by a Chinese seller, you can safely assume it will be fake.
-Counterfeit items are not allowed on eBay, but unfortunately, eBay isn't able to police the millions of listings as well as they should.
-A safe rule of thumb is to assume that any well-known designer or brand offered from a Chinese seller is not going to be authentic.
+Unfortunately, there have been many instances of counterfeit, fake, or knock-off goods sold on eBay, particularly from China.
+Exercise caution when purchasing high-dollar items, such as luxury purses, new iPhones, etc. from China.
+Counterfeit items are not allowed on eBay; however, eBay is unable to police the millions of listings as they should or would like to.
+A safe rule of thumb is to assume that a well-known or high-end designer or brand offered from a seller in China is not authentic.
 If you order an item from China, receive it, and discover it is a fake, always report it to eBay's Vero Program.

 Look at the Seller's Feedback

 Returning an item to China is going to be expensive.
 If you are ordering clothing, shoes, or accessories that might not fit, it is going to be a huge hassle to return them.
-Also be careful ordering electronics accessories as they may not work properly with your device.
+Also be careful ordering electronic accessories as they may not work properly with your device.
 For example, you may order an iPhone charger that turns out to be generic and incompatible with your device.
 Returning may not be cost-effective or possible.